Reiner Knizia: Career

 Knizia has been a full-time game designer since 1997, when he quit his job from the board of a large international bank.
 Knizia has been living in England since 1993.

-In addition to having designed over 700 published games, Knizia is highly acclaimed as a designer, having won the Deutscher Spiele Preis four times, a Spiel des Jahres (in addition to a Kinderspiel des Jahres and a special award), and numerous other national and international awards.
+In addition to having designed over 700 published games, Knizia is highly acclaimed as a designer, having won the Deutscher Spiele Preis four times, a Spiel des Jahres (in addition to a Kinderspiel des Jahres, a Kennerspiel des Jahres, and a special award), and numerous other national and international awards.
 At the Origins Game Fair in 2002 he was inducted into the Gaming Hall of Fame.
 His games frequently make appearances on various "top games" lists, including the GAMES 100 list, the BoardGameGeek top 100, and the Internet Top 100 Games List.
 Several gaming conventions host "Kniziathons", which are tournaments dedicated to celebrating Knizia-designed games.

 Reiner Knizia started developing games for his play-by-mail game zine Postspillion, founded in 1985.
 The zine still exists, and the game Bretton Woods (also a Reiner Knizia design), which was started in 1987, is still going.

 One of Knizia's best selling games is Lord of the Rings, published in 17 languages with over one million copies sold.
 His dice game Pickomino has also reached 1 million copies sold and his Keltis sold over 600,000 copies.
 His game Ingenious has been published in over 20 languages.
 In 2011, Knizia designed a Star Trek-themed game for NECA/WizKids, based on the 2009 film that 'reset' the Star Trek universe.
 In 2015 Ravensburger released Star Wars VII - Galaxy Rebellion based on the popular movie franchise.

 A number of Knizia designs have been redeveloped for the electronic gaming & console markets.
 Ingenious (aka Einfach Genial) and Keltis have both appeared in CD-ROM versions; Lost Cities was adapted for Xbox 360 via Xbox Live Arcade.
 An original game for the Nintendo DS, Dr. Reiner Knizia's Brainbenders was published in 2008; Keltis for the NDS followed in 2009.
 Other mobile implementations of Knizia titles include Lost Cities, Battle Line, Kingdoms, Medici, Ra, Through the Desert, Samurai and Tigris and Euphrates.
 Knizia has also designed various game applications specifically for the iPhone, including Robot Master, Dice Monster, Labyrinth and Pipes.

 Over several years Knizia has developed a number of hybrid boardgames with electronic components, most notably with German publisher Ravensburger.
 The first of these was the King Arthur adventure game in 2003, later updated for use with the iPhone in 2014.
 Other titles include Die Insel, the award-winning Wer War's?, Der Drei ??? and in 2015 Captain Black (notable for a talking ghost pirate captain and a 90 cm – 3 foot – 3D ship).